 Fractionated laser resurfacing

-The revolutionary CO2 fraction laser performs “evaporation” of surface epidermal layers and special heat treatment of deep skin structures.
+The revolutionary CO2 fraction laser performs “evaporation” of surface epidermal layers and special heat fix of deep skin structures.
 Doing the procedure does not injure the whole skin, but certain parts of it in the form of microscopic columns – microthermal zones.
-Each of these areas is surrounded by a healthy, non-laser-treated area.
+Each of these areas is surrounded by a skincare, non-laser-treated area.

 Non-ablative laser resurfacing